Skip to main content

 7. Hawkes JE, Karavan M, Bowen AR, Summers EM (2014).
 Non-uraemic calciphylaxis and pancreatic cancer: a previously unreported association.
 Br J Dermatol.

 10. Summers E, Samadashwily G, Florell SR (2011).
 A unique presentation of an Epstein-Barr virus-associated natural killer/T-cell lymphoproliferative disorder in a white male adolescent.
 Arch Dermatol, 147(2), 216-20.
-(Read full article)
+(Read full publication)

 11. Summers EM, Kendrick CG (2008).
 Primary localized cutaneous nodular amyloidosis and CREST syndrome: a case report and review of the literature.
 Cutis, 82(1), 55-9.
-(Read full article)
+(Read full publication)

 Letter